-We thank Karl Jansen and Stefan Kühn from the Center for Quantum Technology and Applications (CQTA)- Zeuthen for supporting this work by providing access to IBM quantum resources.
-We thank Martin Ruefenacht for his valuable contributions during his employment at the Leibniz Supercomputing Center (LRZ).
-We also thank Ahmed Darwish for his contributions to this work.

-We acknowledge the use of IBM Quantum services for this work.
-The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
-Funded by the Bavarian State Ministry of Science and the Arts as part of the Munich Quantum Valley (MQV).
+We thank Karl Jansen and Stefan Kühn for supporting this work by providing access to IBM quantum resources.
+We thank Martin Ruefenacht for his valuable contributions during his employment at the Leibniz Supercomputing Center.
+We also thank Ahmed Darwish and Francisco Romão for their contributions to this work.
+This work was supported by the Bavarian State Ministry of Science and the Arts with funds from the Hightech Agenda Bayern Plus, as part of the Munich Quantum Valley (MQV) initiative (6090181).